Strobesstrobes

 TL;DR

-• ✓HTTP Parameter Pollution (HPP) sends the same parameter name more than once, exploiting inconsistent handling between the app, framework, and backend to bypass filters or change logic.
+• ✓HTTP Parameter Pollution (HPP) sends the same parameter name more than once, exploiting the fact that the WAF, framework, and backend disagree on which value wins.

-• ✓Mass assignment (over-posting / autobinding) adds extra fields to a request that bind to internal object properties, like isAdmin or role, the developer never meant to expose.
+• ✓Mass assignment (over-posting / autobinding) adds extra fields to a request that bind to internal object properties like role or isAdmin the developer never meant to expose.

-• ✓Test HPP by duplicating parameters and observing which value wins; test mass assignment by adding privileged fields to JSON bodies and checking if they persist.
+• ✓Test HPP by duplicating parameters and seeing which value the backend honors versus the WAF; test mass assignment by adding privileged fields and re-reading the object to confirm they stuck.

-• ✓Prevent both with explicit allowlists: bind only named fields server-side and reject or normalize duplicate parameters.
+• ✓Prevent both with explicit allowlists: bind only named fields via DTOs or strong parameters server-side, and normalize or reject duplicate parameters consistently across every layer.

 What is HTTP parameter pollution?

-HTTP Parameter Pollution is sending the same parameter name multiple times in a single request and relying on the inconsistent way different components pick a value.
-Some frameworks take the first occurrence, some the last, some concatenate them, and a WAF in front may evaluate a different one than the application behind it, which is what makes HPP useful for filter evasion.
+HTTP Parameter Pollution is sending the same parameter name multiple times in one request and relying on the inconsistent way different components pick a value.
+Some frameworks take the first occurrence, some the last, some concatenate, and a WAF in front may evaluate a different one than the application behind it, which is what makes HPP useful for filter evasion.

-For example, ?role=user&role=admin might be seen as user by a validation layer and admin by the backend, or a WAF might inspect only the first value while the app uses the last.
-HPP shows up in query strings, POST bodies, and even within a single value via array syntax like role[]=user&role[]=admin.
+For example, ?role=user&role=admin might be read as user by a validation layer and admin by the backend, or a WAF might inspect only the first value while the app uses the last.
+HPP shows up in query strings, POST bodies, and within a single field via array syntax like role[]=user&role[]=admin.
 It is a standard check in any thorough web application pentesting checklist.

-The danger of HPP comes from the fact that there is no standard, so each stack resolves duplicates differently and a request that passes one layer can mean something else at the next.
-Knowing the behavior of your target's stack tells you which value to weaponize.
+The danger of HPP is that there is no standard, so each stack resolves duplicates its own way and a request that passes one layer means something else at the next.
+Knowing your target's behavior tells you which value to weaponize, and the resolution gap between a WAF and the app is the whole exploit.

 # Request: color=red&color=blue